naman-build/FFBeast-control-box/Assembly files/README.md

 - I will be releasing a build guide soon.
 In the mean time, please refer to the assembly file to aid in assembling the control box.
-- If there are any questions, please contact me via Discord (fumbuckkk) or Email (Jsmedcalfe@gmail.com).
+- If there are any questions, please do not hesitate to contact me via Discord (fumbuckkk) or Email (Jsmedcalfe@gmail.com).